microsoft/vscode-python-devicesimulator/docs/developers-setup.md

 - Application insight

-  - Run the command in a console : `ppip install applicationinsights`
+  - Run the command in a console : `pip install applicationinsights`

 - Requests